 It’s an all-inclusive hotel but for now the only thing I want to eat are those biscuits that other people get with coffee (I don’t drink coffee, so I never get them, but luckily they are unlimited and free to everyone here, not just coffee drinkers).

 My clothes spend a night in the bath and the next day I send them to the hotel laundry.
-I got pretty familiar with using the washing machines at Australian backpacking hostels a couple of years ago, but sending my clothes to the hotel laundry is not something I ever imagined myself doing.
+I got pretty familiar with using the washing machines at Australian backpacking hostels a couple of years ago, but sending my clothes to a hotel laundry is not something I ever imagined myself doing.
 Two T-shirts, two hoodies, the jeans, the turquoise trousers, the white knickers.
 It costs €25 and when they are returned to me, crisply ironed and smelling like fresh sheets, all I can see is the patches where the sick was.
-Like Lady Macbeth and her invisible blood, I am so traumatised by Canneloni Gate that I will forever be seeing tracks of sick on my no longer favourite jeans and hoodie.
+Like Lady Macbeth and her invisible blood, I am so traumatised by Lasagne Gate that I will forever be seeing tracks of sick on my no longer favourite jeans and hoodie.

 I haven’t been able to bring myself to wear any of the clothes yet.
 They remind me too much of last Sunday’s drama.
-And I gave cannelloni a wide birth when they served it in the restaurant on Tuesday night.
+And I gave lasagne a wide birth when they served it in the restaurant on Tuesday night.
 I’m lucky that after my traumatic Sunday I had a very early night and woke up on Monday feeling fine and ready to start the holiday.
 It’s been a great week.
 We’ve had a lovely time.

 So what kind of fool would voluntarily choose to leave their sun lounger, put on their jeans with the invisible sick tracks and fly back to England to get into a car that’s been festering for a week.
 I’ve seen the weather forecast for England at the moment.
 It’s not exactly sunroof weather.